-ESD direction (Parameter 97) This parameter sets the direction of operation in the event of an ESD signal being applied to the actuator.
-Parameter ESD Contact (Parameter 98) This parameter sets the polarity of the ESD contact, either Normally Open or Normally Closed.
-ESD Bypasses the actuator interlocks (Parameter 99) This parameter selects whether an ESD will override the interlock setting on the actuator.
-ESD Bypasses the Thermostat trip (Parameter 100) This parameter selects whether an ESD will continue to operate in the event of a Thermostat trip.
-ESD Bypasses Local Stop (Parameter 101)
+ESD direction (Parameter 97)This parameter sets the direction of operation in the event of an ESD signal being applied to the actuator.

+ESD Contact (Parameter 98)This parameter sets the polarity of the ESD contact, either Normally Open or the actuator.

+Normally Closed.

+ESD Bypasses the actuator interlocks (Parameter 99)This parameter selects whether an ESD will override the interlock setting on of a thermostat trip (voids any Ex rating).

-This parameter selects whether an active ESD will still operate the actuator even if it is in Local Stop.
+ESD Bypasses the Thermostat trip (Parameter 100)This parameter selects whether an ESD will continue to operate in the event even if it is in Local Stop.